Multidisciplinary, In Situ Simulation Improves Experienced Caregiver Confidence With High-Risk Pediatric Emergencies.

 CONCLUSIONS: Multidisciplinary, in situ simulation improves experienced ED caregivers' confidence with pediatric emergencies in an ED setting.
 These findings suggest that investment in simulation-based education may improve clinical care and quality and safety improvement plans for the treatment of pediatric emergencies in general EDs.

 Women & Children

 Cristallo, Tara; Walters, Michelle; Scanlan, James; Doten, Ian; Demeter, Theresa; and Colvin, David, "Multidisciplinary, In Situ Simulation Improves Experienced Caregiver Confidence With High-Risk Pediatric Emergencies."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 696.